tuxbox-neutrino/mt-api-dev/README.en.md

 It exposes lightweight CGI/FastCGI endpoints that render JSON and HTML data based on the MediathekView catalogue stored in MariaDB.

+## Architecture overview

+The backend is split into three independent building blocks:

+1. **MariaDB** – stores the MediathekView catalogue (`mediathek_1` tables).
+You can reuse an existing database server or let the quickstart script spin up a `mariadb:11.4` container.
+2. **Importer (`dbt1/mediathek-importer`)** – downloads the movie lists and
+   writes them into MariaDB.
+Run it once with `--update`, then periodically with `--cron-mode` so the tables stay current.
+3. **API (`dbt1/mt-api-dev`)** – read-only component that exposes the data to Neutrino via CGI/FastCGI.
+It must point to an already-populated MariaDB instance via `MT_API_DB_HOST`, user and password.

+Because the API container does not embed a database, the typical installation order is **(1) start MariaDB → (2) run the importer → (3) start the API**.
+The `scripts/quickstart.sh` helper automates this sequence on a single host.

 ## Table of Contents

 - [Quickstart Script](#quickstart-script)